 - Protect your teeth from the effects of grinding, a habit often associated with a TMJ disorder

 If your jaw hurts all the time, you could have a TMJ disorder (TMD).
 Call us at 843-492-5026 to schedule an appointment with Dr. John Miller.
 He’ll evaluate you for TMD and, if needed, create a custom oral appliance to relieve your pain.
-You can now receive more accurate and detailed images of your TMJ as we make your diagnosis with the help of our in-house 3D CT scanner, you will receive crisp, detailed images of your TMJ that allow us to diagnose you properly.
+With our in-house 3D CT scanner, you will receive crisp, detailed images of your TMJ that allow us to diagnose you properly.

-If we diagnose a TMD, Dr. Miller will design a custom oral appliance for you that can relieve tension on your jaw and give it a chance to heal.
+If we diagnose a TMD, Dr. Miller will design a custom oral appliance for you that will relieve tension on your jaw and let it heal.
 Made using impressions of your teeth, it will fit you perfectly.
 If you grind your teeth, a mouthguard will also stop this destructive behavior.
-Over time, grinding can cause teeth to crack or even break.
-Dr. Miller will look for evidence of it during your dental exams, so he can address it before repair with restorative dentistry is needed.
+Over time, grinding can crack or even break your teeth.
+Dr. Miller will look for evidence of this during your dental exams so he can address it before you need a repair with restorative dentistry.